surajssd/blog_contents/content/post/git-notes.md

   $ git checkout --track coworker/foo
   ```

-  This will setup a local branch foo, tracking the remote branch coworker/foo.
+  This will setup a local branch `foo`, tracking the remote branch `coworker/foo`.
 So when your coworker has made some changes, you can easily pull them:

   ```bash
   $ git checkout foo